- What is a Heavy Equipment Service Technician?

 3. Conducting Emergency Evaluations of Malfunctioning Machines

 If a company or person experiences issues with their heavy equipment, you’re the person they’ll ask to diagnose and fix the machine’s problem.
-Therefore, you should know how to perform planned maintenance, understand in-depth how the equipment works and comprehend the diagnostic process of figuring out the issue so you can make the repair.
+Therefore, you should know how to perform planned maintenance, understand in-depth how the equipment works and comprehend the diagnostic process of figuring out the issue so you can make the repair and service heavy equipment.

 4. Working With a Range of Tools